Cardiovascular Disease Fellowship

 First and second year fellows cover one weekend per month.
 Traditionally, first-year fellows cover Saint Luke’s Hospital on the weekend and second-year fellows cover the weekends at Truman Medical Center.
 Third-year fellows have no scheduled weekend coverage.

-We encourage applicants to contact the program if they have questions about which track is most appropriate for them.
+We encourage applicants to contact the program coordinator if they have questions about which track is most appropriate for them.

 A complete application will include the following documents:

 - Copy of USMLE or COMLEX transcript

 - MSPE (Dean’s letter)